USS Casimir Pulaski: Service history

 Casimir Pulaski's first dive was on 28 June 1964.
 After she was commissioned on 14 August 1964, Casimir Pulaski stood out of Electric Boat for a three-month shakedown cruise with both crews to the waters off Cape Kennedy where she test-fired multiple UGM-27 Polaris ballistic missiles.
 Blue Crew's first missile firing was on 31 October and Gold Crew's was on 13 November 1964.
-She completed her shakedown on 5 December 1964, and proceeded back to Groton.
+She completed her shakedown on 5 December 1964 and proceeded back to Groton.

-From Groton, the boat went to the Polaris Missile Facility Atlantic at Naval Weapons Station Charleston, South Carolina for her final weapons load out.
+From Groton, the boat went to the Polaris Missile Facility Atlantic at Naval Weapons Station Charleston, South Carolina, for her final weapons loadout.
 Assigned to Submarine Squadron (Subron) 16, she proceeded to Naval Station Rota, Spain, in March 1965.
 The Pulaski's Blue Crew set sail on the boat's first deterrent patrol on 13 April 1965.

 After completing 20 deterrent patrols, Casimir Pulaski returned to EB in Groton, Connecticut on 5 January 1970 for refueling and overhaul where the S5W reactor was replaced with an S3G core 3 and the boat became the seventh SSBN refitted to carry UGM-73 Poseidon ballistic missiles.
 After the overhaul, she was reassigned to Submarine Squadron (SubRon) 14 and departed for Holy Loch, Scotland on 30 April 1971.

 In June 1971, while in Holy Loch, Casimir Pulaski was the first boat to have the Integrated Data Acquisition System (IDAS) M-35 set installed.
 On 2 July, the Blue Crew successfully completed the Pulaski's first Poseidon missile launch during her Demonstration and Shakedown Operations (DASO) — testing of missile systems that allowed the collection of flight data and examinations of submarine launch platforms.
 The Gold Crew followed up with a launch on 16 August.
 With DASO complete, Pulaski returned to the fleet, beginning her next operational patrol on 28 October 1971.

 During her sixth operational test, Pulaski's Gold Crew launched four Poseidon missiles on 2 March 1973.

 In July 1974, SubRon 14 bestowed Pulaski with the Battle Efficiency (Battle "E") Award, the first ever for any ballistic missile boat.
 Later that year, she completed her 50th strategic deterrent patrol.

-Late in 1980, Pulaski entered Newport News Shipyard for refueling and overhaul where she was modified for the UGM-96 Trident I ballistic missile.
+Late in 1980, Pulaski entered Newport News Shipyard for refueling and overhaul, where she was modified for the UGM-96 Trident I ballistic missile.
 Reassigned to Submarine Squadron (Subron) 16, following overhaul and refueling, she proceeded to her new homeport at Naval Submarine Base, Kings Bay, GA, arriving on 10 December 1982.
-During the post-overhaul DASO, on 19 April 1983, the Gold Crew successfully launched a Trident I ballistic missile and had a Trident missile flight terminated on a malfunction after launch.
+During the post-overhaul DASO, on 19 April 1983, the Gold Crew successfully launched a Trident I ballistic missile, and a Trident missile flight was terminated on a malfunction after launch.
 Returning to fleet operations, SSBN-633 began her next deterrent patrol on 3 June.